esa-esdl/esdl-core/doc/cube_explanation.rst

 Spatial and Temporal Coverage
 =============================

-The fine grid of the Data Cube has a spatial resolution of 0.083° (5”), which is properly nested within a coarse grid of 0.25° (15”).
-Hence, the data cube is available in two versions
+The fine grid of the ESDC has a spatial resolution of 0.083° (5”), which is properly nested within a coarse grid of 0.25° (15”).
+Hence, the ESDC is available in two versions

 * **High resolution version**: 0.083° (5”) spatial resolution,
 * **Low resolution version**:  0.25° (15”) spatial resolution.